 The contacts tab on your Tresorit app shows Tresorit users you are connected with.

-Only for subscription members: Users on this template can only share tresors with those who are also in your subscription.
+Only for subscription members: Users on this template can only share folders with those who are also in your subscription.
 If your team members misspell an email address by accident or invite someone outside of your domain, Tresorit will automatically reject their sharing request.

 Tresorit automatically updates files, ensuring that everyone in a shared folder can access the most recent file versions.
-Users can also sync tresors to their computer or upload local folders to the cloud as a synced folder.
+Users can also sync folders to their computer or upload local folders to the cloud as a synced folder.

 Storing files exclusively in the cloud minimizes the possibility of data leaks even if other security mechanisms like hard-drive encryption are broken.
 Protect confidential company documents by turning off sync.

 Still have questions left?
 Drop us a line